Where Do You Begin To Make A Career Change?

 - Thinking there’s got to be more to life than what you have?

 - Wanting more happiness, opportunities to use your strengths, sense of making a contribution?

 Is a career change what you really want?

 You can make a change.
 It is possible.
 It can even be fun and enlightening, but it is also a lot of work.
 Even the process can be fulfilling and include a sense of self-discovery.
-It will take time.
-It won’t happen overnight, but you can make it happen.
+It may take time.
+It may not happen overnight, but you can make it happen.

 Before you decide to make a career change however, it is important to be sure that is really what you want to do.
 In some instances, there are other things that are playing a role in your dissatisfaction.
 If fixing these other things will give new life to your career, it is important to consider those before making a drastic career change.